Londonderry House: History

-Holderness House, later Londonderry House, was designed by Athenian Stuart for the 4th Earl of Holderness in the period c.
+Holderness House, later Londonderry House, was designed by James "Athenian" Stuart for Robert Darcy, 4th Earl of Holderness in the period c.
 1760–5, with ceilings based on Robert Wood's Ruins of Palmyra.
 The Earl is thought to have acquired the building next door as well, but at a later date.
 He subsequently joined the two so that the house became a double-fronted London mansion.

-The residence was purchased in 1819 by the 1st Baron Stewart, an Irish aristocrat, to serve as a home whilst the family stayed in London during the annual social season.
+The residence was purchased in 1819 by Charles Vane, 1st Baron Stewart, an Irish aristocrat, to serve as a home whilst the family stayed in London during the annual social season.
 Soon after the purchase, Lord Stewart began redecorating and spared no expense, as shown by his choice of architects: Benjamin Dean Wyatt and Philip Wyatt.
 In 1822, Lord Stewart became the 3rd Marquess of Londonderry.
 By 1835, the home's transformation was complete.
-Some half a century later, in 1882–83, the 5th Marquess of Londonderry commissioned James Brooks to build, in red brick with terracotta facings, a handsome new stable yard, coach houses, and accommodation for the stable staff of Londonderry House, arranged around an internal courtyard (all of which were accessible via wide double doors opening on to Brick Street).
+Some half a century later, in 1882–83, George Vane-Tempest, 5th Marquess of Londonderry commissioned James Brooks to build, in red brick with terracotta facings, a handsome new stable yard, coach houses, and accommodation for the stable staff of Londonderry House, arranged around an internal courtyard (all of which were accessible via wide double doors opening on to Brick Street).

-Prince Louis-Napoléon Bonaparte (later Emperor Napoléon III) often visited Londonderry House while exiled in London in 1836-40 and 1846–48.
+Prince Louis-Napoléon Bonaparte (later Emperor Napoleon III) often visited Londonderry House while exiled in London in 1836-40 and 1846–48.

 During the First World War, the house was used as a military hospital.
-After the war, the 7th Marquess of Londonderry, a prominent Ulster Unionist politician, and his wife, Edith Helen Chaplin, continued to use the house and entertained extensively.
-After the Second World War, the house remained in the possession of the 7th Marquess of Londonderry with the Royal Aero Club leasing most of Londonderry House, though the family retained twenty two rooms for their own use.
-Following the death of the 7th Marquess in 1949, his widow Edith continued in occupation by permission of the Trustees of her late husband's Will, until her death in 1959.
+After the war, Charles Vane-Tempest-Stewart, 7th Marquess of Londonderry, a prominent Ulster Unionist politician, and his wife, Edith Chaplin, continued to use the house and entertained extensively.
+After the Second World War, the house remained in the possession of the 7th Marquess of Londonderry; in 1946 a lease over most of the building was granted to the Royal Aero Club for a nominal rent, whilst Lord Londonderry's family retained twenty two rooms for their own use.
+Following the death of the 7th Marquess in 1949, ownership of the house was held in a discretionary trust, and his widow Edith was granted the use of a flat within the house by permission of the Trustees of her late husband's Will, which she retained until her own death in 1959.